IBM/create-and-deploy-memcached-operator-using-go/README.md

 `controllers` directory.

 We will use the --group, --version, and --kind flags to pass in the resource group and version.
-The <b>--group, --version, and --kind</b> flags together form the fully qualified name of a k8s resource type.
+The <b>--group, --version, and --kind</b> flags together form the fully qualified name of a Kubernetes resource type.
 This name must be unique across a cluster.

 Make sure to type in `y` for both resource and controllers when prompted.